 National Coastal Condition Assessment - MassBays managed the Massachusetts portion of EPA’s 2015 National Coastal Condition Assessment, a nationwide monitoring effort that takes place every five years.
 MassBays supervised collection of water column and benthic grab samples from 52 stations along the Massachusetts coast during the summer of 2015.

 Gulf of Maine King Tides Photo Contest - MassBays was the Massachusetts lead on the second annual Gulf of Maine King Tides Photo Contest held October 28-29.
 The effort generated more than 100 entries of images of the exceptionally high tide on those days at locations from Cape Cod Bay to Nova Scotia.
 King tides are the highest predicted tides that occur over the course of a year when the gravitational pull of the sun and moon reinforce each other.

 New England Aquarium Special Lecture - In June, MassBays Director Pam DiBona and Samantha Woods, Executive Director of the North and South Rivers Watershed Association, presented Notes from the Field: Conditions and Trends in Massachusetts Bay and Cape Cod Bay at the New England Aquarium.
-A video of their presentation is now available from the WGBH Forum Network.
+A video of their presentation is now available on YouTube.
 The program centered on the importance of volunteer efforts to monitoring the health of local estuaries.

 In looking back over the year, CZM welcomes new staff (and existing staff in new roles) and thanks our dedicated interns.